Artificial vagina: Strokers

 Strokers are generally more discreet than other masturbators.
 The inside of a stroker features a textured canal that stimulates the penis while the outside is often ridged to ensure a good grip during use.
 Some automatic strokers are powered by electric motors to simulate the sensations of sexual movements.

 Improvised

 In prison slang, a "fifi" refers to an artificial vagina usually made by rolling a trash bag or condom inside of a towel, and using some sort of lubricant such as hand lotion.
 These are also referred to as "fifi towels" or "fifi bags".

 Transgender

 In 2016, Buck Angel partnered with a sex toy company to release the Buck-Off FTM Stroker.
-It's designed "for [the] t-cock/enlarged clitoris" of a transgender man on hormone replacement therapy (HRT).
+It is designed "for [the] t-cock/enlarged clitoris" of a transgender man on hormone replacement therapy (HRT).
 It was the first such product, and won both an XBIZ Award and an AVN Award.
 Later, a smaller variant for people not on HRT called the Kiss-X was released.